intel-analytics/ipex-llm/docs/docs/APIGuide/Data.md

 For example, one image and its category in image classification, one word in word2vec and one sentence and its label in RNN language model are all `Sample`.

-Every `Sample` is actually a set of tensors, and them will be transformed to the input/output of the model.
+Every `Sample` is actually a set of tensors, and they will be transformed to the input/output of the model.
 For example, in the case of image classification, a `Sample` has two tensors.
 One is a 3D tensor representing an image; another is a 1-element tensor representing its category.
 For the 1-element label, you also can use a `T` instead of tensor.

 **Scala example:**